 What are mixture experiments?

-Design of experiments (DOE) gives us many tools to study physical systems.
-All these tools share the goal of efficiently identifying and characterizing how specific variables (also known as factors) control the properties (also known as responses) of a system.
-Factorial designs and fractional factorial designs are two well-known examples of experimental approaches, but many chemical systems don’t play well with these strategies.
+Design of experiments (DOE) provides many tools for studying physical systems.
+All share the goal of efficiently identifying how specific variables (factors) control the properties (responses) of a system.
+Factorial designs and fractional factorial designs are two well-known approaches, but they assume that factors can be varied independently.
+In many chemical systems, this assumption fails.

-Mixtures present one such situation.
-In these systems, the response depends on the relative proportions of the ingredients, not on their absolute quantities.
-This constraint applies to many scenarios from pharmaceutical formulations to glass development — basically any system where the components’ proportions must sum to 1.
+Mixtures are one such case.
+The response depends on the relative proportions of the ingredients, not on their absolute quantities.
+This constraint applies to pharmaceutical formulations, glass development, polymer blends, food products — any system where the components' proportions must sum to 1.
+Mixture designs are built specifically for these systems.

 A simplex example

-The following example from “A Primer on Experiments with Mixtures” by John Cornell shows what a simple mixture design and analysis looks like.
-Suppose you’re in the textile business and one of your products is a polymer-based yarn.
-This type of yarn is used to make draperies, and you want to develop a new formulation that improves their toughness.
+The following example, adapted from John Cornell’s “A Primer on Experiments with Mixtures,” shows what a simple mixture design and analysis looks like.
+Suppose you produce a polymer-based yarn used for draperies and want to improve its toughness.

-So far, you have always produced your yarns using only one type of polymer blend.
-The blend is a mixture of polyethylene (PE) and polypropylene (PP), but one of your colleagues suggests that substituting polypropylene with polystyrene (PS) might improve toughness.
-Clearly, you want to know if and how this substitution affects the yarn’s mechanical properties, but what would be an efficient way to get a clear understanding of this effect?
+Your current formulation is a blend of polyethylene (PE) and polypropylene (PP).
+A colleague suggests that substituting polypropylene with polystyrene (PS) might help.
+You want to know if and how this substitution affects the yarn’s mechanical properties, and you want an efficient way to find out.

 Planning and designing the experiments